+Melanie Williams enjoys an active career performing solo, chamber, opera and choral repertoire.
 The lyric soprano earned the MM and the DMA in Vocal Performance at Louisiana State University, where she studied with Metropolitan Opera soprano Martino Arroyo and New York City Opera tenor Robert Grayson.
-Her most notable operatic roles include Papagena in Opera Birmingham’s Die Zauberflöte, Berta in the company’s production of Il Barbiere di Siviglia, and Olympia in Baton Rouge Opera’s Le Contes d’Hoffman.
+A regional finalist in the Metropolitan Opera National Auditions, and a finalist in the Birmingham Opera and Mobile Opera competitions, Williams’ most notable operatic roles include Papagena in Opera Birmingham’s Die Zauberflöte, Berta in the company’s production of Il Barbiere di Siviglia, and Olympia in Baton Rouge Opera’s Le Contes d’Hoffman.
 She has also sung several leading roles in operas by Gian Carlo Menotti with Alabama OperaWorks, including Monica in The Medium, Lucy in The Telephone, and Laetitia in The Old Maid and the Thief.
-Other leading roles with the company include “The Girl” in the Jack Beeson opera Hello, Out There, Valerie in the American premiere of the Amy Cheney Beach opera The Cabildo, and the title roles in Gustav Holst’s Savitri and the Gilbert and Sullivan operetta Iolanthe.
+Other leading roles with the company include “The Girl” in the Jack Beeson opera Hello, Out There, Valerie in the American premiere of the Amy Cheney Beach opera The Cabildo and the title roles in Gustav Holst’s Savitri and the Gilbert and Sullivan operetta Iolanthe.

-Governor of the Alabama District of the National Association of Teachers of Singing from 2005-2008, she presently serves Governor of the NATS Southeastern Region.
-She and husband, Mark, reside in Birmingham, Alabama with their children, Anna Katherine and John Mark.
+Williams is professor of music at the University of Montevallo, where she teaches Applied Voice, Vocal Pedagogy, and English and French Diction courses.
+Having served as governor of the Alabama Chapter of the National Association of Teachers of Singing from 2005 to 2008, she presently serves Governor of the NATS Southeastern Region and member of the NATS National Board of Directors.
+Other professional honoraries include Phi Kappa Phi and Mu Phi Epsilon.
+She and husband, Mark, reside in Birmingham, Ala. with their children, Anna Katherine and John Mark.